Staff Directory

 Family: I’m married to Paula Oyarce, Spanish teacher at LuHi and we met as coworkers

-Awards and other experience: 2013 LSA Teacher of the Year, 2020 LuHi Randy Abbe Award winner, 7 Inspiring LuHi Service trips to Nicaragua and Puerto Rico
+Awards and other experience: 2013 LSA Teacher of the Year, 2020 LuHi Randy Abbe Award winner, Numerous inspiring LuHi service trips to Nicaragua, Puerto Rico and Guatemala

 What I love about LuHi: It is hard to imagine a more rewarding teaching job than being at LuHi.
 I have thoroughly enjoyed being able to share my passions of learning about art, making art and pushing ones creativity with the students in the small class sizes.
 There has always been a strong emphasis on the Arts at LuHi and an understanding of how important they are to the whole being of our students.
 At the core of teaching at LuHi is also the Christian mission of faith.
 The ability to teach, with openness toward my faith walk and passions within the God-given talents of the visual arts, has been a blessing for many years.